Programming note: Mark will be back right here in a couple of hours for Part Two of our latest Tale for Our Time: Psmith, Journalist by P G Wodehouse.

 Nonetheless, it's a fine song - and, aside from the title of "Stardust", the only song Stu Gorrell ever wrote.
 He went on to become vice-president of Chase Bank, and may be, in the words of Ted Gioa in his book The Jazz Standards, "the most remarkable dabbler in pop song history".
 One day, he says, "Call it 'Star Dust'."
 A couple of years go by, and he says, "Call it 'Georgia On My Mind'."
 And they become two of the biggest hits of the century.
 Yet he never shoots for a third.

 He did, though, dedicate the song to Hoagy Carmichael's sister, who happened to be called Georgia and was going through a bad divorce.
 Was she the Georgia on his mind?
-Or was it the state?
-The genius of the song is its ambiguity.
-Is he pining for a place?
+Stu's mother liked the song, but, after looking over the sheet music, she asked her son: "What is Georgia?
+A girl?
+Or a state?"
+He never answered, he left it ambiguous even to his dear old mom.
+Ever since 1979, it has been the official state song of Georgia.
+But, beyond the state, its genius is its ambiguity: Is he pining for a place?
 Or a woman?

 For Carmichael, it marked an early example of what would become a big part of his songwriting - "the idea of home," as he called it.
 Hoagy is short for Hoagland, and I like to think of Hoagland as a place somewhere far from Tin Pan Alley up a lazy river by the old mill run, way out in 'possum and 'coon country, under an ole buttermilk sky, with sweet oleander/Blowing perfume in the air...
 Home in Hoagy's work is what his biographer Richard M Sudhalter calls "a place where wandering ceases and the heart comes to rest.
 It need not be any specific place."
 Indeed: